Lori Wallace is dying of breast cancer and doesn't have much longer to live. (Sam Harnett/KQED)

 “The median survival of a woman with metastatic breast cancer is 33 months,” Wallace says.
 “My 33 months would have been Dec.
 6 last year.
 So I am on bonus time right now.”

 As Wallace’s cancer has progressed, she has become more critical of what she sees as excessive positivity in health care marketing.
-It’s everywhere: TV ads, radio commercials, billboards.
+It’s everywhere: TV ads, radio commercials, search engine campaigns, billboards.
 The advertisements feature happy, healed patients and tell stories of miraculous recoveries.
 The messages are optimistic, about people beating steep odds.
 Wallace says the ads spread false hope, and for a patient like her they are a slap in the face.

 A couple of decades ago you would not have seen ads like this.
 Hospitals and clinics did not advertise much to customers.
 Now, they are spending more and more each year on marketing.